-The third and final step of 3 steps for taking panorama photography is to take the photos itself, or what I like to call processing.
+The third and final step of 3 steps for taking panorama photography is to take the photos themselves, or what I like to call processing.

 Now we have finished the preparation, let’s begin taking a shot.
 Like before, wrongdoing can ruin the entire panorama photo.
-For that reason, we’ll use illustration to demonstrate how it works.
+For that reason, we’ll use illustrations to demonstrate how it works.

 Let’s assume in this tutorial I take the panorama photo from left to right.

-If you already take the first photo, then move the camera to the right to take the second shot.
+If you have already taken the first photo, then move the camera to the right to take the second shot.
 Here’s the twist.
-Instead of moving the camera to the part we haven’t shot, instead, we should overlap at least 1/3 or 1/2 of the previous photo.
+Instead of moving the camera to the part, we haven’t shot, instead, we should overlap at least 1/3 or 1/2 of the previous photo.
 This is to provide better information and correct stitching in post-processing.
 And doing so can make 2 photo blend better.
 So it can look like this: